Where to start

 - Check out my blog post: On Choosing a Psychotherapist

-- Know the differences between a psychotherapist, psychologist, counsellor, psychiatrist etc
+- Know the differences between a psychotherapist, psychologist, counsellor, CBT, psychiatrist etc

 - Look for any additional support a therapist might offer, like between-session support, home or location visits, Skype and face-to-face sessions, or help in urgent circumstances